mitch-seymour/rp-connect-pizza-tracker/README.md

   "order_id": 3
 }
 ```

+As we've discussed in other Redpanda University courses, this type of operation which operates on a single record at a time is called a **stateless operation**.
+These are among the simplest and most common processing tasks that you'll see in the wild.
+Later in this tutorial, we'll take a look at some more complicated **stateful operations**, like aggregating records.
+However, before we do that, let's explore some more operators.

+## More Operators

 We now have order data flowing through Redpanda thanks to Redpanda Connect, and can finish implementing the order tracking system.
 Using Redpanda Connect's cache resources, we can turn this stateless application into a stateful one, storing the most recent order status for each customer and triggering a notification when the order is on its way.